JTarball/docker-workshop/1 - basic/02 - Dockerizing an Application/exercises/01 - Dockerfile is just a convention/EXERCISE.md

 By default, the Dockerfile is assumed to be located here

-You can of course use specific your own
+You can of course use specific your own dockerfile

 Exercise: Try and build the following file 'Dockerfile.redis'